Stay or go? Fence, Guard pose Capitol security questions

 “I think we are way overreacting,” he said at a press conference.

-This week, Defense Secretary Lloyd Austin formally approved a request that National Guard troops remain for about two more months.
+As of Friday there were about 4,300 Guard troops in the city.
+This week, Defense Secretary Lloyd Austin formally approved the Capitol Police request to extend the deployment of nearly 2,300 Guard members for about two more months.

-Close to 2,300 Guard troops will continue to provide security in Washington until May 23, at the request of the Capitol Police, the Defense Department said.
-That’s almost half the 5,100 Guard troops currently in Washington that had been scheduled to depart by Friday.

 The pushback from Capitol Hill was immediate and bipartisan.